michelTho/Blog/README.md

 # Website

-This is a website to store all little projects i like to make.
+This is a website to store all little projects I like to make.
+For further details, go visit  : http://michel-thomazo.com